aristanetworks/anta/README.md

 # Repository usage

-- Clone this repository.
-- Install the requirements (see above)

 ## Tests devices

 - Update the devices [inventory](examples/devices.txt) with the devices IP address or hostnames.
 - Update the file [tests.yaml](examples/tests.yaml) to indicate the tests you would like to run.
 Some tests require an argument.
 In that case, provide it using the same YAML file.
 - Run the python script [check-devices.py](scripts/check-devices.py).
+  - This script imports the python functions defined in the directory [anta](anta).
+  - These functions defined the tests.
 - Check the result in the output file.

 ```shell